CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/overview.md

 If you're interested in the University policies on 'AI' tools and the reasoning behind them, including some of the risks, read the new [Study Skills Resource](https://www.ole.bris.ac.uk/bbcswebdav/pid-8037204-dt-content-rid-46594374_2/courses/Study_Skills/using-ai-at-university/index.html).

-# The Innovation Case

-This section only concerns students on the 4 year degree programmes (COMSM0052 and COMSM0142), all other students can stop reading now!

-If you are on the MEng degree, you will submit an innovation case (worth 5 CP) if you are on COMSM0052 or perform an oral presentation (worth 4CP of the unit).

-Regardless of the format, these supplemental assessments are designed to understand and express how your skills and knowledge can make a positive and valuable difference in the world.
-You will develop an argument for the relevance and significance of Computer Science work in your research project area for an external audience.
-You will have separate sessions within your timetable which will guide you through the process and how to present your work in such a style.